UWPCE-PythonCert/PythonCertDevel/source/modules/Coroutines.rst

 But if a coroutine raises ``StopIteration`` right away, what's the point?
 Well, recall that the point of a coroutine (and asnyc in general), is to be able to return control to the system, while you wait for something else to happen.
 And thus the "await" keyword.
 So a coroutine isn't useful unless it uses ``await``

-``await an_awaitable`` suspends the coroutine until the something is done, then returns the "awaitable"'s result.
+``await an_awaitable`` suspends the coroutine until something is done, then returns the "awaitable"'s result.

-hmm -- we have a trick here -- we need a "awaitable" object -- how do we get one of those?
+hmm -- we have a trick here -- we need an "awaitable" object -- how do we get one of those?
 Well, a coroutine is awaitable, so let's make the simplest one of those: